Private foundations: Incidental and tenuous exception to self-dealing under Treas. Reg. 53.4941(d)-2(f)(2)

 • Review the foundation’s website to see if there are any benefits that might possibly be obtained by a disqualified person by the use of the foundation’s assets.

-Audit Tips:
+Audit tips:

 • Review all transactions undertaken between the foundation and its disqualified persons.
 Examiners will need to investigate and identify the disqualified persons with respect to the private foundation and determine if any transactions have occurred between the disqualified persons and the foundation that might warrant further review.
 Evidence can be obtained from contracts, meeting minutes, bank statements and cancelled checks, interviews, tours of the facility, personnel and payroll records.